Democritus: Aesthetics

 Later Greek historians consider Democritus to have established aesthetics as a subject of investigation and study, as he wrote theoretically on poetry and fine art long before authors such as Aristotle.
-Specifically, Thrasyllus identified six works in the philosopher's oeuvre which had belonged to aesthetics as a discipline, but only fragments of the relevant works are extant; hence of all Democritus's writings on these matters, only a small percentage of his thoughts and ideas can be known.
+Specifically, Thrasyllus identified six works in the philosopher's oeuvre which had belonged to aesthetics as a discipline, but only fragments of the relevant works are extant; hence of all Democritus writings on these matters, only a small percentage of his thoughts and ideas can be known.

 Works

+Of the extent of his knowledge, which embraced not only natural sciences, mathematics, mechanics (Brandis, in the Rhein.
+Mus. iii. p.
+134, &c.), grammar, music, and philosophy, but various other useful arts, we may form some notion from the list of his numerous works which is given by Diogenes Laertius (9.46-49), and which, as Diogenes expressly states, contains only his genuine works.
+The grammarian Thrasyllus, a contemporary of the emperor Tiberius, arranged them, like the works of Plato, into tetralogies.
+Unfortunately, not one of his works has come down to us, and the treatise which we possess under his name is considered spurious.
+Callimachus wrote glosses upon his works and made a list of them; but they must have been lost at an early time, since even Simplicius, writing in the 6th century AD, does not appear to have read them, and since comparatively few fragments have come down to us, and these fragments refer more to ethics than to physical matters.

 Diogenes Laertius attributes several works to Democritus, but none of them have survived in a complete form.